 The Mercedes-Benz Group also formulates clear requirements for its business partners, because conduct with integrity and in compliance with the rules is a prerequisite for any trust-based cooperative venture.
-Therefore, when selecting its direct business partners, the Company makes sure that they comply with the law, follow ethical principles, and in this sense also have an impact on the supply chain.
-For the Mercedes-Benz Group's expectations of its business partners, please also see () group. mercedes-benz.com/company/compliance/business-partners.html.
+Therefore, when selecting its business partners, the company makes sure that they comply with the law, follow ethical principles, communicate the associated requirements to their own suppliers, and work to ensure compliance with these requirements.
+For the Mercedes-Benz Group's expectations of its business partners, please also see group.mercedes-benz.com/company/compliance/business-partners.html.